Equine Programming Serves as Alternative Experiential Therapy for Anxious Teens

 Equine relational work is a form of experiential therapy that consists of interactions between students and horses.
 Sessions usually involve grooming, feeding, haltering, and leading horses rather than riding them.
 They work with the same horse each time they attend an equine relational treatment session, which allows them to form a bond with an individual horse, helping them build relationships and communication skills.

-For teens who struggle with anxiety, they may find it easier to trust animals than to trust other humans when they first arrive at a wilderness therapy program.
+For teens who struggle with anxiety, there are numerous equine therapy benefits that this program offers.
+They may find it easier to trust animals than to trust other humans when they first arrive at a wilderness therapy program.
 Animals provide a different kind of support than people, as they can only communicate nonverbally, which helps teens pay more attention to their sensory experience and subtleties in interactions.
 They may feel more confident in their ability to hold boundaries and manage their emotions with animals than they do in other group settings.

 How Does Working with Horses Help with Self-Regulation?